AbuJubair7/React-drawing-app/README.md

 # Event in React (Get the current event data)

-The event object returned by react is a react SyntheticEvent which wraps the normal JavaScript event object and contains some cross browser conveniences.

 ### `e.nativeEvent`

 **Note: In React The event object returned by react is a react SyntheticEvent which wraps the** **normal JavaScript event object**
 **and contains some cross browser conveniences**

-That's why we nee to call it as e.nativeEvent.offsetX here `nativeEvent` helps us to get the actual event.
+That's why we need to call it as e.nativeEvent.offsetX here `nativeEvent` helps us to get the actual event.